ebmdatalab/nimodipine-rct/antibioticsrct/README.md

 This is a Django application to track interventions in our Antibiotics RCT.

-Each intervention is to a single practice, either by fax, post, or email.
-All practices get all three eventually, in random orders, 1 of each over 3 months.
+Each intervention is to a single practice, by fax, post, and email.
+All practices get all three each month, for 3 months.

 The intervention takes the form of a letter telling them hopefully interesting things, with a URL for them to follow.